webnf/davstore/README.md

 - Files with identical content should be deduplicated

 ### ... steal git's file structure for blobs?
-The single-level git sha-1 radix tree is Mr. Torvalds' output of what must have been a comparatively long hammocking session over a principally simple question, that he is uniquely qualified to answer: What's the best tradeoff between collision-freeness, name-length, file-seek performance and input performance, with priority to file-seek performance.
+The single-level git sha-1 radix tree is Mr. Torvalds' output of what must have been a comparatively long hammocking session over a simple question, that he is uniquely qualified to answer: What's the best tradeoff between collision-freeness, name-length, file-seek performance and input performance, with priority to file-seek performance.

 ### ... not actually be git-compatible?
 This project's priority is to maximise serving performance from the blob storage.
 That rules out the transparent compression.